What We Do

 “People can change…but real change is the outcome of personal choice and voluntary commitment… It begins with the right to say ‘no’.”

-Every child who comes to live or study in Tuloy makes the decision everyday to transform his life.
+Every child who comes to live or study in Tuloy makes the decision everyday to transform his or her life.
 He knows that the decision is his key to a better future.

 The Drucker Foundation in 1999 acknowledged this Tuloy guiding principle in The Power of Choice, one of the thought articles in their first book in the Wisdom to Action Series, “Leading Beyond the Walls”.
 The article was written by Stratford Sherman, globally recognized authority on management issues, executive coach, and contributing editor of Fortune Magazine.
 Sherman co-authored the book, Control Your Destiny or Someone Else Will.